 Omid Arabian is the founder of YOUniversal Center, a non-profit organization where he conducts courses in the work of Rumi, Hafez, Attar, and other great sages.
 He has published three volumes of English translations of Rumi’s poems, and is also the author of two children’s books inspired by Rumi – The Heart’s Garden and the forthcoming The Donkey’s Gone.

 YOUniversal Center is a non-profit organization dedicated to exploring the universe within, guided by the great Persian philosopher-poets Rumi, Hafez, and Ferdowsi, as well as like-minded western philosophers such as Socrates, Nietzsche, & Jung.
 Our mission is to make the wisdom of these sages accessible to more of our fellow human beings via classes, workshops, screenings and special events.

-ADVOCARTSY is pleased to present The Conference of the Birds, an exhibition of modern printmaking techniques on handmade paper by Iranian U.K. based artist Mohammad Barrangi.
+ADVOCARTSY is pleased to present The Conference of the Birds, an exhibition of modern printmaking techniques on handmade paper by Iranian U.K.-based artist Mohammad Barrangi.
 The exhibition explores the epic Iranian mythical poem, Manṭiq-uṭ-Ṭayr, or Conference of the Birds, by Attar of Nishapur.
-This is the artist’s first solo exhibition with ADVOCARTSY and in the United States.
+This is the artist’s first solo exhibition with ADVOCARTSY in the United States.

 Barrangi’s successful merger of contemporary and ancient attributes transport the viewer to a timeless state, combining elements of the past, present, and future seamlessly in his masterful yet whimsical compositions.